caltechlibrary/newt/newtmustache.1.md

 options
 : (object, optional) These are additional attributes that can be merged into the JSON processed by the Mustache template.
 These are merge before any variables taken from the URL path pattern are merge.

+debug
+: (bool, optional) If set to true then provide verbose log output for this request route

 # EXAMPLES